 A Weekly Contract Metrics Scorecard

-If it needs a meeting just to explain the report, it’s too complicated.
+If the report needs a meeting just to explain itself, it’s too complicated.

 Use a simple structure: